manasye/pro-book/readme_new.md

 ```

-#### Book API
+#### Book Service
+Book service is a service to get book details, get book recommendations, and make book transactions.
+Book service utilize Google Book service to fetch book info.
+Book service is implemented using JAX-WS.
 You can use your preferred implementation of soap client.
 In this documentation, soapClient in PHP will be used for demonstration purposes.
 To initialize the soap client in PHP, insert code below.
 ```php
 $soapClient = new SoapClient(<BOOK_API_WSDL_URL>);
 ```

 ***Search Book By Title***
+Search a book based on the title of the book.
 Command
 ```php
 $soapClient->searchTitle(<SEARCH_TERM>);